Forsyth Barr Stadium

-The Forsyth Barr Stadium is a multi-purpose stadium in Dunedin, New Zealand.
+Forsyth Barr Stadium is a multi-purpose stadium in Dunedin, New Zealand.
 At various stages of development it was also known as Dunedin Stadium or Awatea Street Stadium, or its non-commercial official name during the 2011 Rugby World Cup and 2015 FIFA U-20 World Cup, Otago Stadium.
 The fully covered stadium is also known colloquially as 'The Glasshouse' due to its resemblance to a horticultural hothouse.

 The stadium was opened by New Zealand Prime Minister John Key on 5 August 2011, replacing Carisbrook as the home stadium of the Highlanders team in Super Rugby and the Otago Rugby Football Union team in the domestic Mitre 10 Cup.
 The stadium hosted four matches of the 2011 Rugby World Cup, and has hosted major music tours, starting in November 2011 with Elton John.
-The venue will host multiple matches for the 2023 FIFA Women's World Cup.
+The venue hosted multiple matches for the 2023 FIFA Women's World Cup.

 Location

 The stadium is located in Dunedin North, close to the outflow of the Water of Leith into Otago Harbour (and directly over the outflow of Opoho Stream).
 Its site is close to several other major sports venues.
 Logan Park lies immediately to the north, and the University Oval and the Caledonian Ground are also nearby to the north of the stadium.
 Also to the north of the stadium is Logan Point quarry, at the foot of Signal Hill.

 To the west, the stadium's near neighbours include Otago Polytechnic and the University of Otago College of Education.
 The main campus of the University of Otago lies one kilometre to the west.

 The stadium's construction required the shifting of New Zealand State Highway 88, the main road between the CBD to the West Harbour Suburbs and the port facilities, which prior to stadium construction followed Anzac Avenue as part of its route, turning northeast at Logan Park before following the harbour's edge past Ravensbourne.
 The highway was diverted onto a new stretch of road alongside the railway line, 200 metres east of Anzac Avenue.
 Several roads located close to the mouth of the Leith were either covered over by the new construction (Leander Street and Awatea Street) or had their routes considerably altered (Magnet Street and Parry Street).
 A new street, Neptune Street, was built to link remaining stretches of Magnet and Parry Streets, and connects with SH88 at a newly built roundabout immediately to the east of the stadium.